UniMath/agda-unimath/src/foundation/strictly-involutive-identity-types.lagda.md

 ## Properties

-### The judgmentally involutive identity types are equivalent to the standard identity types
+### The strictly involutive identity types are equivalent to the standard identity types

 The equivalence `(x ＝ y) ≃ (x ＝ⁱ y)` is defined from left to right by inclusion at the second component